Display¶

 function has to return as soon as possible.

-Before executing the next application drawing after a flush, the Graphics Engine automatically waits the end of the copy buffer process: the back buffer (currently used by the copy buffer process) is not updated until the end of the copy.
+Before executing the next application drawing after a flush, the Graphics Engine automatically waits for the end of the copy buffer process: the back buffer (currently used by the copy buffer process) is updated at the end of the copy.

-The copy driver has the responsibility to unlock the Graphics Engine by calling the function LLUI_DISPLAY_flushDone()
+The copy driver is responsible for unlocking the Graphics Engine by calling the function LLUI_DISPLAY_setBackBuffer()

 at the end of the copy.